MW 10x6 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Wide application in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.
+- Wide application in modern technologies – are used in HDD drives, electric motors, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: